fouzdertech/business-suite-doc/Purchasing/Supplier-Management.md

 # Supplier Management

-CloudOnex Business Suite provides comprehensive tools for managing your suppliers and vendor relationships.
+FouzderIT Business Suite provides comprehensive tools for managing your suppliers and vendor relationships.
 This guide explains how to effectively manage your supplier database, track interactions, and maintain vendor information.

 ## Adding Suppliers